The mission

 The vision

-Ultimately, we would like to see more of the growing hikers moving into leadership roles within the culb in order to keep it going, growing and sustainable forever, and helping more and more children have access to the natural world around them build the skills needed to succeed in life.
+We see more of the growing hikers moving into leadership roles within the club in order to keep it going, growing and sustainable forever, and helping more and more children have access to the natural world around them build the skills needed to succeed in life.

 We are keen to involve our young nature lovers of Nyanga Hiking Club in educational outdoor activities such as beach clean-ups and other conservation-related experiences.